elastic/ecs/README.md

 ## <a name="device"></a> Device fields

-Device fields are used to give additional information about the device that the information is coming from.
+Device fields are used to provide additional information about the device that is the source of the information.
 This could be a firewall, network device, etc.

 | Field  | Description  | Type  | Multi Field  | Example  |